DecodeMyFeed.

 The export does not include how long each video is or how much of it you actually watched.
 Every entry looks the same whether you bailed after four seconds or finished a 40-minute deep-dive.
 That completion signal — the one the recommendation algorithm itself pays the most attention to — only appears on your YouTube history page as the red progress bar under each thumbnail.

-That’s why our free Decode My Feed extensionexists: it reads that history page on your own device and exports a JSON file that includes each video’s duration, how much you watched, and the completion percentage — the data a Takeout export can’t give you.
+That’s why our free Decode My Feed extension exists: it reads that history page on your own device and picks up each video’s duration, how much you watched, and the completion percentage — the data a Takeout export can’t give you.
+It then hands the result straight back to the site, so there’s no file to export and re-upload.
 No waiting for an email, either: it takes about a minute.

 Common problems